Day 1, Lights

 “Us” is possibly a reference to other celestial beings such as angels or to the Trinity: Father, Son, Holy Spirit.

-In his book, A Visual Walk Through Genesis, in the section called “Who wrote it?” on pages 13-14, Miller reports that Jewish tradition says Moses wrote Genesis.
-But then he says many scholars seem to doubt that.
-He lists some clues that suggest someone else either wrote Genesis or edited it after Moses died.
+Jewish tradition says Moses wrote Genesis.
+But many scholars seem to doubt that.
+Some list clues that suggest someone else either wrote Genesis or edited it after Moses died.
 What do you think of the idea that Moses may not have written the Book of Genesis?

-In the short article “Where NASA and Genesis agree,” page 17 in A Visual Walk Through Genesis, Miller says NASA uses the following words to describe the birth of the universe, which they say is made up mostly of mysterious substances they call Dark Energy and Dark Matter: “When the universe was young, it was nearly smooth and featureless.
-As it grew older and developed, it became organized.”
+NASA uses the following words to describe the birth of the universe, which they say is made up mostly of mysterious substances they call Dark Energy and Dark Matter: “When the universe was young, it was nearly smooth and featureless.
+As it grew older and developed, it became organized” (A Visual Walk Through Genesis, page 17).
 That sounds a little like “Earth was shapeless and empty.
 Darkness cloaked the deep water” (1:2), along with all the universe-building that follows in the rest of Genesis 1.
 Do you think that suggests we should read the Creation story as though it’s reporting accurate history and science?

 For Christians who read the story as accurate history and science, what do you think would be their counterpoint to the Genesis writer’s report that God created plants on Day Three—one day before he created the sun that provides the radiation that the plants need to live?